imqueue/imqueue.com/tutorial/user-service.md

 very heavy load you might want to configure a cluster, otherwise you may suggest a single instance is OK.

-Anyway, a good option at this place would be to obtain a configuration from an environment and bypass it to a service config, so this configuration may be changed dynamically by a deployment needs.
+Anyway, a good option at this point would be to obtain a configuration from an environment and bypass it to a service config, so this configuration may be changed dynamically by deployment needs.

 Here is how we might want to change our `config.ts` file for the
 service: